Bath Bubble Daikon

 1

-Peel the radish thickly and cut into 3cm pieces.
+Peel the radish thickly and cut into 3cm round slices

 2

-Put a pinch of salt in a pot filled with rice broth, add the radish, set it on fire, and simmer for about 30 minutes.
+Add a pinch of salt to a pot filled with rice water, add the daikon radish, turn on the heat, and simmer for about 30 minutes

 3

-Try sticking the bamboo skewer from the pointless side until it passes through.
+Insert the bamboo skewer from the blunt end until it goes through easily

 4

-Once the radish is soft, discard the rice juice once and lightly boil it in water.
-(This will remove the shaking beautifully.
-It is called radish agariyu.)
+Once the radish is soft, discard the rice water and boil it again lightly in water.
+(This will remove the bitterness.
+This is called 'agariyu' (deep-boiling radish).)

 5

-Put kelp and plenty of water in a separate pot and heat it.
-When it comes to a boil, add [4] and simmer for about 30 minutes.
-(Since it is poured into white-kneaded miso, the only seasoning here is kelp.)
+Put kelp and plenty of water in a separate pot and bring to a boil.
+Once boiling, add [4] and simmer for about 30 minutes.
+(Since we will be adding white miso paste, the only seasoning used here is kelp.)

 6

-After 30 minutes, radish is placed in a bowl, pour plenty of white-kneaded miso, pour in the boiling water from [5] to complete the meal.
+After 30 minutes, place the daikon radish in a bowl, top with plenty of white miso paste, and pour in the cooking water from [5] to complete

 Ingredients for 4 people